Cycling Burns 40% Fewer Calories. Most Choose It Anyway.

 Weather Dependency

 Runners can operate in most conditions with appropriate clothing.
-Cycling becomes more challenging (and dangerous) in rain, ice, or extreme winds.
+Cycling becomes more challenging—and dangerous—in rain, ice, or extreme winds.
 However, indoor cycling on a trainer offers a year-round option.
+I actually learned to love trainer rides during winter months.

 Mental Engagement